tessgi/TessGiWebsite/content/pages/observing/proposing-investigations.md

 The primary purpose of the TESS Guest Investigator Program is to enhance and maximize the science return from TESS.
 The program facilitates and supports both 2-minute and 20-second cadence observations with TESS and research undertaken with the FFIs.
 Any area of astrophysics may be proposed.

 Proposals may utilize any combination of 2-minute cadence, 20-second cadence, and the full-frame image data.
+Additionally, proposals that support the acquisition and analysis of scientific data from ground-based telescopes are solicited.
 All science proposals must be compelling and carefully justified scientifically and technically.

+Note that from Cycle 4 onwards all proposals are subject to a dual-anonymous peer review.
+The aim of a dual-anonymous peer review is to reduce unconscious bias in the evaluation of the merit of a proposal.
+More detail on this process and the guidelines on how to write a dual-anonymous proposal are provided [below](proposing-investigations.html#specific-instructions-for-dual-anonymous-peer-review-phase-1-proposals).

 ### Evaluation criteria
 When writing a proposal the user should consider the following,